ljohnson1212/kickstarter-analysis/README.md

 	2. The most successful and failed campaigns had a goal between $1000-$4999.
 Further analysis can determine what parent categories, launch date, or subcategories resulted in a successful outcome.

 - What are some limitations of this dataset?
-	1. There is no analysis on the time frame of each campaigns.
+	1. There is no analysis on the time frame of each campaign.
 Were there campaigns that lasted a couple of weeks or the whole month.
 	2. Of the failed campaigns, it would be effective to know how close they came from being successful.
 Or would a certain campaign be successful if the goals changed.

 - What are some other possible tables and/or graphs that we could create?